 Most of the code running in your product probably isn’t code you wrote.
 Open source libraries, vendor SDKs, and firmware components all become part of your attack surface the moment they’re compiled into your build.
 Third-party software risk is the...

 Generating an accurate Software Bill of Materials (SBOM) for C/C++ code is notoriously difficult.
-Unlike ecosystems with centralized package managers, C/C++ projects rely on vendored code, static linking, and manual dependency management, which causes most SBOM tools...
+Unlike ecosystems with centralized package managers, C/C++ projects rely on vendored code, static linkage, and manual dependency management, which causes most SBOM tools...